 It’s usually better to raise your concerns with the service involved before you use our complaints procedure.
 This includes with organisations that are providing a service on behalf of the council.
 Often an issue can be sorted out by talking to an officer, a manager or someone else in the service.

 If you’ve tried this and are still unhappy, or you want us to look into the problem and write to you with a response, please contact us to make a complaint.

 Once your complaint has been received the Customer Resolution Team will review your concerns and make a decision on what will happen next.
 We do this so we're sure that the complaints procedure is the right way to resolve the concerns you are raising.

 If your complaint is about the safety of a vulnerable adult or a child, we’ll pass the information onto our adults’ or children’s social care teams.

-Sometimes we may need to talk to other organisations about your complaint, such as the NHS, or organisations we work with to deliver your services, like residential homes or care providers.
-Where this is the case, we'll always seek your consent to share your information with them.
+Sometimes we may need to talk to other organisations about your complaint.
+This could be the NHS or organisations we work with to deliver your services, like residential homes or care providers.
+Where this is the case we'll always ask your consent to share your information with them.

 If you’re complaining on behalf of somebody else, we may not be able to provide you with the details of any action we’ve taken.
 We may need to ask the person if they're happy for you to do this and for us to share their information with you.

 We have a different procedure for dealing with children’s social care complaints.